Catching your adorable little beagle chowing down on a lump of poop is a sure-fire way for them to rapidly go from a 10 to a 0 in your good books!

 The beagle breed is prone to boredom just like many other dogs and needs a fair amount of physical and mental stimulation.
 A lack of this can ultimately lead to them investigating and eating their own poop – similar to inquisitive babies that put everything in their mouths!

 Beagles can suffer from stress and anxiety just like humans, whether this is through a chaotic environment, being confined, separation anxiety, or other situation that they find overwhelming.
 This can lead to unusual or unexpected behavior, including the eating of feces.

 When dogs are fed on a diet containing filler foods such as corn, soy, husks, and wheat they will get hungrier far quicker than if fed a superior alternative.

 These filler foods only aim to fill a dog’s belly and rarely provide any great deal of nutritional value, leading to dogs hunting for food elsewhere.

 Dogs have a short digestive tract which means that they process their food very quickly.
 So a nice, fresh poop may still have some nutritional value according to your beagle, making them believe it is a healthy snack!

 Can a Beagle Get Sick from Eating Poop?

-If a beagle is eating its own poop then this will not cause any harm.
+If a beagle is eating its own (fresh) poop then this will generally not cause any harm.
 It could reinfect them with parasites, but these are already in their system.
 At most, it may cause a slightly upset tummy with some gassy and smelly farts.